TheOathMan/Godot-Android-Location-Plugin/README.md

 ```
 ./gradlew assemble
 ```
-- Static debug and release libraries will be compiled into addons/AndroidLocationPlugin folder.
+- Static debug and release libraries will be compiled into `addons/AndroidLocationPlugin` folder.
 With that, you can copy the addons folder into your Godot project folder, and enable the plugin.

 ## How to setup
-* Make sure the plugin location is at res://addons
+* Make sure the addons folder plugin is at `res://addons`.
-* Go to Project -> Project settings -> Plugin.
+* Go to Project -> Project settings -> Plugins.
-* Enable `LocationAndroid`
+* Enable `LocationAndroid`.
-* Go to Project then click Reload current Project.
+* Go to Project then click Reload Current Project.
-* Now add the `LocationAndroid` node using the plus button in the scene tab.
+* Now add `LocationAndroid` node using the plus add-node button in the scene tab.

 ## How to use
 Once the `LocationAndroid` node has been added to the scene.
 You can: